toonsend/midway/README.md

 ### Request Parameters

 * **grid** map in a ten element array, a ships position is marked with an 'x'.
+The grid is of the form x pos, y pos, direction of ship.
 The grid must contain

 | Type of ships    | Size |
 |------------------|------|